 How to Transfer Photos from Android to PC

-Transferring photos from your Android phone to your PC is really easy, and there are many different ways to do so.
-If you need your photos immediately, the “wired” method is best.
-The second method involves setting your phone up to backup your photos over WiFi for easy access wherever you go.
+Transferring photos from your Android phone to your desktop is easy, and there are many different ways to do so.
+If you need your pictures immediately, the “wired” method is best.
+The second method involves setting your phone up to back up your photos over Wi-Fi for easy access wherever you go.

 Transferring over a cable is the fastest and most efficient method to get to your photos when you want immediate access.
 Besides your computer and phone, all you need is a USB cable to run from your phone to your computer.
 Typically, you’re best off using the cable that came with your phone for charging.
 Unplug the standard USB-A connector (the bigger side) from your AC adapter and plug it into the port on your PC.

 Once you’ve plugged your phone into your PC, ensure you’ve unlocked your phone.
 Use your fingerprint, PIN, pattern, or whatever lock-screen input you use so your PC has access to the phone.

 You may need to change your device’s USB options.
 The process varies based on your Android version.
 Here are a couple of examples.